 If you’re better at working with people than plumbing, you could sign up to help with child or senior care, pet sitting, or to help Junior with his math homework through Care.com.

 Don’t be fooled into thinking working for “the man” is the only way to earn a buck.
 While most people are happy to settle into the daily grind in return for a steady paycheck, enterprising people find work freelancing here and there and make a fine living doing it.

-There are loads of options aside from those mentioned here – high school students have been earning money babysitting, mowing grass, and dog walking since time immemorial!
+There are loads of options aside from those mentioned here – high school students have been earning money babysitting, mowing grass, playing games, and dog walking since time immemorial, and there are plenty of other ways to earn too.
 Not everybody can do the things you can do.
 Be creative and reach deep into your skills bank to find the real gems.
 Just be sure to keep track of all your earnings, and put some of your earnings aside for tax time so you don’t wind up owing Uncle Sam.